JakobDomislovic/yolo_custom/README.md

 ## Custom configuration

 There is a defualt configuration (defualt.yaml) in this repository that you should use as an example.
-Each argument in default.yaml is described [here] (https://docs.ultralytics.com/usage/cfg/).
+Each argument in default.yaml is described [here](https://docs.ultralytics.com/usage/cfg/).

 I suggest that you create a custom configuration file that suits your needs.